benjaminselfridge/model-checking/doc/ModelChecking2.md

-import qualified Data.Map.Strict as Map import Data.Vector (Vector) import qualified Data.Vector as Vec import Data.Void
+import qualified Data.Map.Strict as Map import Data.Vector (Vector) import qualified Data.Vector as Vec
 ```

 In this section, we'll define a simple, Turing-complete imperative
 language with variable assignments and conditional gotos.
 The language
-will be implemented as a *embedded domain-specific language (eDSL)* in
+will be implemented as an *embedded domain-specific language (eDSL)* in
 Haskell.
 The embedding will be (mostly) shallow.
 We will use Haskell
-functions to represent modifications to the state of the program
+functions to represent effects and state predicates.
+However, we will
-variables and predicates about the state (which affect control flow).
-However, we will not allow these functions to modify or query the
+not allow these functions to modify or query the current line number in
-current line number in the program; that bit will be deeply embedded in
-the language AST.
+the program; that bit will be deeply embedded in the language AST.

 Our language will be called `MIG`, which stands for `Modify`/`IfGoto`.
 In `MIG`, a program is a sequence of statements.
 There are two kinds of